 Each Wednesday I will share more wonderful stories, ideas, inspiration and common sense for living and working regeneratively.
 Positive permaculture thinking, design and action is so needed in this changing world.

-SUBSCRIBE for notification of each new episode & please leave us a 5 star REVIEW so our show will be recommended to others by the bots (really it does help for these conversations and ideas to myceliate).
+SUBSCRIBE for notification of each new episode.
+Please leave us a 5 star REVIEW - it really it does help the bots find and myceliate this show.

 Morag Gamble: Welcome to the sense-making in a Changing World podcast where we explore the kind of thinking we need to navigate a positive way forward.